scrapcomputing/HorizontalBarrelBatteryBlaster/README.md

 # Features
 - Uses a standard through-hole CR2032 battery holder of the horizontal type
 - Accepts 3 types of diode footprints: through-hole (e.g., 1N5817), 1206 and SOT23 ANK (e.g., BAS40-04)
+- Rev.0.2. includes solder pads for a MAX40200 SOT23-5 ideal diode.
+This is great for older systems that need as little voltage drop as possible.

 # Video
 https://www.youtube.com/watch?v=v_9UKSxLt-k